 Duodenal ulcers can cause bleeding or sometimes gastric outlet obstruction causing persistent vomiting.
 Surgery for this ailment will be in the form of gastro-jejunostomy and truncal vagotomy.

 Cancer of the stomach is a very common ailment in southern India.
 These patients present with a varied presentation which includes weight loss, pain abdomen, vomiting, or sometimes no symptoms at all.
 An upper GI endoscopy is usually diagnostic.
 Cancer of the stomach will primarily require surgery in the form of partial, total gastrectomy, or bypass followed by chemotherapy if necessary.

 Acid injury to the stomach due to accidental or suicidal ingestion of bathroom acid causes severe damage to the stomach, which will require emergency or elective surgery on the stomach like Bypass Gastric Surgery and Gastric Sleeve Surgery

-Severe heartburn due to hiatus hernia will at times require surgical treatment in the form of a fundoplication to reconstruct a new valve at the junction between the food pipe and stomach.
+Severe heartburn due to hiatus hernia will at times require surgical treatment in the form of fundoplication to reconstruct a new valve at the junction between the food pipe and stomach.

 Cancer of the liver is a dreaded condition affecting both young and the old.
 Primary cancers of the liver originate denovo in the liver and a cirrhotic liver damaged by viruses or alcohol is prone to germinating cancer in its cells.
 Most cancers from different digestive organs in the abdomen spread to the liver causing secondary deposits.
 Secondary cancer deposits from colon cancer are amenable to liver resection.

-Patients with injury to the liver often benefit from laparoscopy to evaluate the extent of the injury and decide on opening the abdomen for a definitive surgery.
+Patients with injury to the liver often benefit from laparoscopy to evaluate the extent of the injury and decide on opening the abdomen for definitive surgery.